 The capital city of Gujarat was never on my list of must see places in India.
-I had been to Ahmedabad once before , many years back and had not found it interesting enough to warrant a second visit.
-But then I had also never heard of its ‘pols’ (which are small neighbourhoods with all the inhabitants belonging to a certain community) nor had I known that there was a heritage walk that takes us on a guided tour of these pols.
-On my recent visit , I discovered the heritage walk while idly browsing through TripAdvisor and reading the rave reviews , decided to check out what all the fuss was about.
+I had been to Ahmedabad once many years ago and had not found it interesting enough to warrant a second visit.
+But then I never knew of its ‘pols’ (which are small neighbourhoods with all the inhabitants belonging to a certain community) nor did I know that there is a heritage walk which goes on a guided tour of these pols.
+On my recent visit, I discovered the heritage walk while idly browsing through TripAdvisor.
+Reading the rave reviews, I decided to check out what all the fuss was about.

-This walk is organised by the Ahmedabad Municipal Corporation and an NGO CRUTA , which works towards preserving heritage structures.
-We gathered at the Swaminarayan Mandir at Kalupur at sharp 8 am and after a brief A -V presentation , set off to explore the old town.
-The 2 hour tour took us through various pols , passing ornate facades , centuries old temples and finally ended at the glorious Jama Masjid.
-Our guide was a volunteer who was passionate about conserving heritage structures and he was very informative and friendly.
+Organised by the Ahmedabad Municipal Corporation and an NGO CRUTA which works towards preserving heritage structures, this is a great way to see a different side of Ahmedabad.
+The walk begins at the Swaminarayan Mandir at Kalupur at sharp 8 am and after a brief A -V presentation , we set off to explore the old town.
+The 2 hour tour takes one through various pols, passing ornate facades, centuries old temples and finally ends at the glorious Jama Masjid.
+Guides are volunteers who are passionate about conserving heritage structures and they are generally very informative and friendly.

 Our first stop was Kavi Dalpatram chowk – he was a famous poet who lived in one of the pols here.
-Each pol is essentially a gated community , with small twisting lanes , chabutras , temples and a chowk.
-Walking through these pols , we saw some beautiful house facades , some of which were crumbling – our guide told us that they provide financial as well as logistic support to the owners to repair these beautiful heritage buildings.
+Each pol is essentially a gated community, with small twisting lanes, chabutras, temples and a chowk.
+Walking through these pols, one can see some beautiful house facades, some of which are crumbling.
+The guide told us that they provide financial as well as logistic support to the owners to repair these beautiful heritage buildings.

-I also saw a ‘çhabootra’ for the first time – it is basically a bird feeding tower , every pol seemed to have at least one.
+I also saw a ‘çhabootra’ for the first time.
+Basically a bird feeding tower, every pol seems to have at least one.

-Also interesting was the iron pole with an arrow on top – installed by the British to show the direction of the underground sewer!
+Also interesting is the iron pole with an arrow on top.
+Installed by the British to show the direction of the underground sewer!

-A 400 year old underground Jain temple was another interesting stop on the tour.
-Apparently , the temple was built underground to protect it from Muslim invaders!
+A 400 year old underground Jain temple is a compelling stop on the tour.
+Apparently, the temple was built underground to protect it from Muslim invaders!

-We literally walked through the backyards of so many homes , encroaching on their privacy but the locals seemed very friendly and some even offered our guide a cup of water.
-They are used to crowds of visitors walking around everyday morning and don’t seem to mind it at all.
+We literally walked through the backyards of so many homes, encroaching on their privacy but the locals seemed very friendly and some even offered our guide a cup of water.
+They are don’t seem to mind the crowds of visitors at all.

 The Jama masjid was our last stop and it was a fitting end to a fascinating tour.
-This masjid was built by Sultan Ahmed Shah in 1424 and is magnificent.
+Built by Sultan Ahmed Shah in 1424, the mosque is magnificent.
 The prayer hall is roofed by 15 domes supported by some 300 stone pillars.
-Some of the carvings are said to be inspired from Hindu art of the time.
+Some of the carvings seem to be inspired from Hindu art of the time.

 The tour starts daily at 8 am from the Swaminarayan Mandir at Kalupur.